Nicholas Omonuk: Criticism of Fossil Fuels

 Fossil fuel projects like Uganda's East African Crude Oil Pipeline (EACOP), are seen as a potential to drive economic growth and improve energy access, though they have sparked environmental concerns and have been opposed by environmental activists including Omonuk.
 Omonuk has criticized the involvement of corporations in controversial fossil fuels projects at local and international level.
+A major focus of Omonuk's activism is his campaign against the East African Crude Oil Pipeline (EACOP), which, at 1,443 kilometres, is to become the longest heated crude oil pipeline in the world, extending from the oil fields of Kingfisher and Tilenga in northern Uganda to the coast of the Indian Ocean in Tanzania.The pipeline is initiated by French oil and gas company TotalEnergies, with Chinese company CNOOC also involved in its construction.
+According to published sources, TotalEnergies holds a 62 percent stake, while CNOOC holds 8 percent and Uganda and Tanzania each hold 15 percent through their respective state companies.
 He opposed fossil fuel projects for their potential effects on local communities.